JimRoton/PowerShell/README.md

 - Inputs:
   Pattern: The string pattern to wait for
   ScriptBlock: The script block to run which returns a string.
-  IsAntiPattern: Return 'Found It' when the string IS NOT found.
+  IsAntiPattern: (Optional) Return 'Found It' when the string IS NOT found.
+  WaitInterval: (Optional) In seconds, the time to wait between executions of Script Block (default is 5).
+  TimeoutInterval: (Optional) Number of loops before giving up (default is unlimited).
 - Example: WaitFor-Pattern.ps1 -Pattern "Registered" -ScriptBlock {az feature show --name EncryptionAtHost --namespace Microsoft.Compute}
   This example uses WaitFor-Pattern along with Azure to return a string of output indicating that a provider has been registered.
 WaitFor-Pattern continues to call Azure, returning when the provider has been registered and the proper string is returned.
 Using the Patternt o wait until the string "Registered" is being returned.
 - Example: WaitFor-Pattern.ps1 -Pattern "Registering" -ScriptBlock {az feature show --name EncryptionAtHost --namespace Microsoft.Computer} -IsAntiPattern